 There’s a wide range of Woolworths phone plans available if you want to buy a new phone through them, but you will be limited to a small variety of brands and models on a two-year contract.
 It’s their prepaid plans, however, that really excel when it comes to sheer value.
 Woolworths is one of the very small number of providers that’s gotten access to Telstra’s massive 4G network.
 As such, you’re getting unrivalled coverage on what’s generally agreed to be the best network in the country.
 All without having to sign your life away on a contract.

-You can also roll over unused data on these plan.
-Whatever you don’t use up one month rolls over to be added to the next, up to a limit of 15GB.
-That’s a brilliant inclusion, making sure you get what you pay for with your data allowance – and it’s only available on the top two plans.
+You can also roll over unused data on these plans with up to 100GB data banking.
+Whatever you don’t use up one month rolls over to be added to the next.
+That’s a brilliant inclusion, making sure you get what you pay for with your data allowance – and it’s available on all plans.

 There’s no getting around the fact that Vaya mobile plans offer big value when it comes to the basic cost of entry.
 You can get unlimited calls, text and MMS for as little as $16 per month with this company that Money Magazine constantly rates as one of the best-value propositions out there.

 Woolworths Mobile might be a relative newcomer to the scene, but they’re certainly shaking things up.
 That’s thanks to their sheer market power and their partnership with the Telstra network.
-If you can budget for at least $30 per month, there’s amazing value available as a purely prepaid user – particularly so if you’re willing to join their Rewards program.
+If you can budget for at least $20 per month, there’s amazing value available as a purely prepaid user – particularly so if you’re willing to join their Rewards program.
 Vaya still owns the low-cost end of the market, though.
 The telco is competitive across the board with Woolworths, while giving you the flexibility of switching out to a cheaper plan if you find out you don’t need the data.
 Just be sure you pick a plan with enough data.
-While there’s no rollover, so you’ll lose any unused data at the end of the month, the penalty for going over your limit makes the value side of things a little less attractive.
+However, there’s no rollover with Vaya.
+So you’ll lose any unused data at the end of the month and the penalty for going over your limit makes the value side of things a little less attractive.